|

 Reaction time

 Is the time gap between a stimulus and a response.
-For example, the reaction
+For example, the

-defender's stop-hit (the response)
+and the defender's stop-hit (the response).

 Single-choice reaction